Frequently asked questions: public sector rebates

 What is a public sector facility?

 A property which is controlled or owned by the government and is funded through taxation.
-Examples include:
+Examples include, but are not limited to:

 - K-12 public schools